 Afterwards, you’ll want to focus on the results (shares, comments, follows) to find the best strategy for boosting your business on social media search engines.
 And just like with Google search, you’ll need to look at your…

 Once you have a strategy, you’ll want to test it and measure the aforementioned metrics.
-This will let you see if your strategy for social media search engines working.
+This will let you see if your strategy for social media search engines works.

 Also keep in mind that social media is only half the picture.
 The other half is your website’s analytics.

-On your website analytics you’ll want to look to see if you’re driving users from your social media page to your website.
+On your website analytics you’ll want to look to see if you’re driving users from your social media accounts or marketing campaigns back to your website.
 If so, are they actually engaging with your site or are they simply bouncing off?
 If they’re engaging, do they explore all of the content on your web pages, and hopefully click your phone number to make that call?

 And so on…

 Images are now a key part of quality social media content.
 In the past, images were just the cherry on top of the cake.
-Some even opt to settle for images they find on free photo download and sharing sites such as Flickr, Unsplash and etc. But nowadays there are whole platforms focusing entirely around images.
-So, it’s now worth putting most of your focus on visual content.
+Some even opt to settle for images they find on free photo download and sharing sites such as Flickr, Unsplash and etc. But nowadays there are whole platforms focusing entirely around images so it’s now worth putting most of your focus on visual content.

 4) Engage With Your Audience